 We all know that some breeds are more vocal than others (Siamese, anyone?), and some cats just enjoy hearing the sound of their own voices.
-But if your cat suddenly starts meowing a lot, a vet check might be in order.
-Here are some reasons why your cat might be vocalizing excessively.
+But if your cat meows a lot, a vet check might be in order.
+Here are some reasons for that constant cat meowing:

 Of course, this is only true if your cat is not spayed.
 But if your five- or six-month-old unspayed cat suddenly starts meowing and carrying on, she may be seeking a mate.
 Cries of a cat in heat are eerily loud and almost sound as if the cat is in pain, and they’re usually accompanied by super-affectionate behavior and an odd, sway-backed position when you pet near the rump.